enthought/edge-examples/Minimal/README.md

 # Minimal Flask-based example

-This example shows how to develop an basic Edge native application.
+This example shows how to develop a basic Edge native application.
 It contains just enough machinery to build a "hello world" app, run it locally, and publish the image for use with Edge.